HaoyangChen/TLH-Database-Design/README.md

 -  1 account information is associated with only 1 tenant
 -  1 tenant has only one account information
 -  1 tenant pays 1 or more bills
--  1 bill is paid by 1 or more tenant
+-  1 bill is paid by 1 tenant
 -  1 tenant has 1 or more lease
 -  1 lease is completed by 1 or more tenants
 -  1 tenant lives in only 1 property